wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-secure-custom-api/includes/2-secure-api-microsoft-identity.md

 In this module we're focusing on the last option in the figure above: terminators.
 A terminator is an application or service that communicates with your custom web API secured using Microsoft identity.
 There are two types of terminator applications: one that acts on behalf of a user, and one that acts on behalf of itself.

 The first option, **on behalf of**, is when a user authenticates and uses an application that will then make a request, *on behalf of the user*, to the secured web API.
-In this scenario, the app will request an access token using the app's credentials and the user's access token to obtain a new access token.
-This new access token is used to access the web API.

 ![Figure of the on behalf of flow](../media/02-on-behalf-of-flow.png)